OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                       applicable with OpenVPN 3, which uses a different execution model.

+--data-ciphers CIPHERLIST
+                      OpenVPN 2.5 introduced this option has a replacement to ``--ncp-ciphers``.
+This is primarily intended to be used when migrating away from the prior default BF-CBC cipher.
+With Negotiable Cipher Parameters
+                      (NCP), this should not be needed in the future.
+                      OpenVPN 3 also has a different way of handling this situation and is believed to not have the same connectivity issues as OpenVPN 2.4 and newer 2.x releases could have against older OpenVPN 2.x servers.

+--data-ciphers-fallback ALG
+                      This is tightly coupled to ``--data-ciphers`` and is also not used nor supported by OpenVPN 3.

 --dev-node NODE       OpenVPN 2.x will use /dev/net/tun, /dev/tun, /dev/tap,
                       etc by default when creating the tun/tap interface.
 This is handled differently in OpenVPN 3 Linux and is not